robabrazado/adventofcode2024/README.md

 [On day 22] I'm not even checking any code in for this yet.
 I did start working on it on day 16 but quickly ran into trouble, and eventually I just had to abandon ship and go to bed.
 At the time of this writing, it's been long enough that I don't even remember what I was stuck on, so when I do get back to this one, I might end up starting from scratch.
 We'll see.

+[On day 28] Yeah...I'm coming back to this now, and I'm just going to start over.

+[Later] I finished part 1 with what I think is some pretty straightforward pathfinding that I think I may have made unnecessarily complicated with some suboptimal object design, but so it goes.
+Looking at part 2...I'm thinking initially it only needs minor modification to work, so...we'll see how that goes.
+Even so...I'm strongly considering making part 2 code completely separate from part 1 just so part 1's performance (which is already shaky) won't necessarily get even worse by depending on part 2 functionality.

 ## Day 17: Chronospatial Computer

 [On day 25] I love an emulator day!
 I had fun doing part 1.
 Now seeing part 2...I'm less enthused about an emulator day.
 I'll try brute force first and see how it goes.